IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • Introduces the **PERSONAMEM** benchmark, designed to evaluate the performance of **large language models (LLMs)** in **dynamic user profiling** and **personalized response generation**.<br>
+          • Introduces the PERSONAMEM benchmark, designed to evaluate the performance of large language models (LLMs) in dynamic user profiling and personalized response generation.<br>
-          • Although existing models achieve some success in recalling user preferences, they still exhibit **significant performance gaps when handling novel scenarios**.<br>
+          • Although existing models achieve some success in recalling user preferences, they still exhibit significant performance gaps when handling novel scenarios.<br>
-          • The paper provides a detailed description of the benchmark’s structure, the process for generating user dialogues, the methods for evaluating model performance, and related work, highlighting the importance of **personalized dialogue generation** in enhancing **user experience**.
+          • The paper provides a detailed description of the benchmark’s structure, the process for generating user dialogues, the methods for evaluating model performance, and related work, highlighting the importance of personalized dialogue generation in enhancing user experience.
         </td>
     </tr>
     <tr>